Morwenn/cpp-sort/docs/Sorter-adapters.md

 #include <cpp-sort/adapters/small_array_adapter.h>
 ```

 This adapter is not a regular sorter adapter, but a *fixed-size sorter adapter*.
-It wraps a [fixed-size sorter][fixed-size-sorter] and calls it whenever it is passed a fixed-size C array or an `std::array` with an appropriate size.
+It wraps a [fixed-size sorter][fixed-size-sorters] and calls it whenever it is passed a fixed-size C array or an `std::array` with an appropriate size.

 ```cpp
 template<